TexasInstruments/simplelink-lowpower-f3-sdk/tools/common/crc_tool/README.md

- # CRC tool
+# TI SimpleLink CRC Tool

-crc_tool is a tool with two primary use cases:
+The TI SimpleLink CRC Tool is created by Texas Instruments to support building FW images for the CC23xx and CC27xx device families.

- 1. To input an ELF file, parse begin and end of section through symbols originally defined in the linker file, and add crc after the end address, as defined by these symbols.
+This tool can be used to modify an ELF file by calculating a 4-byte CRC value for a given memory region and inserting it into the next 4 bytes after the end of the region.
-    * This is Intended to be used as a post build step in CCS to add CRCs to the generated ELF file
+Which flash regions to insert CRC values for is configurable.

- 2. To parse a txt file, containing one or more hexadecimal values, calculate the crc of this value, and generate a binary file containing hex data and crc.
+The tool does also support generation of a binary image with data for the user record.
-    * This is intended to be given as input to a SACI command for programming the user record in the ccfg.
+The user record is a specific region in CCFG for Texas Instruments CC23xx and CC27xx devices.

 ## Dependencies

 The Python script relies on the external library [LIEF](https://pypi.org/project/lief/0.8.3/)

 This libary is included in the packaged executable.

 ## Use case 1 - Adding CRC to ELF file

 This use case is accessed through using the subcommand ``patch-image`` when invoking ``crc_tool``.

 This use case will:

  1. Parse symbols with a given prefix from the stated ELF file.
  2. Use these symbols and their values to find sections to calculate CRC for.
  3. Insert CRCs in the next four bytes after the given end of the region.